 Instructions

-- In a medium size microwave safe bowl (or a 2 c. glass measuring cup), combine the butter, buttermilk, pineapple juice and brown sugar.
+- In a medium-sized microwave-safe bowl (or a 2 c. glass measuring cup), combine the butter, buttermilk, pineapple juice, and brown sugar.
 Heat in the microwave until the mixture is hot and the butter is almost melted (it took about 1 minute 40 seconds on HIGH in my microwave).
-Allow to sit for 3-4 minutes on the counter until it cools and reaches approximately 110 degrees, then add the extracts.
+Allow to sit for 3-4 minutes on the counter until it cools and reaches approximately 110 degrees Fahrenheit (43 degrees Celsius), then add the extracts.

-- Meanwhile, in the bowl of a stand mixer, combine the 3¾ c. flour, yeast, salt and ground ginger.
+- Meanwhile, in the bowl of a stand mixer, combine the 3¾ cups of flour, yeast, salt, and ground ginger.
 Using the paddle attachment, turn the mixing speed on low and slowly pour in the wet ingredients.
 Continue mixing while adding the eggs and egg yolk.
 A sticky dough will begin to form.
-Switch to the hook attachment and knead the dough for 7-8 minutes, adding ¼ c. more of flour if necessary.
-Do note that this is a very sticky dough, so don't add any more than 4 c. of flour total!
-Once the dough has been kneaded, form into a ball and place in a large metal or glass bowl that has been lightly greased.
-Cover with a clean towel, turn OFF your oven, place inside and allow to rise for 1-1½ hours or until doubled.
+Switch to the hook attachment and knead the dough for 7-8 minutes, adding ¼ cup more of flour if necessary.
+Do note that this is a very sticky dough, so don't add any more than 4 cups of flour in total!
+Once the dough has been kneaded, form it into a ball and place it in a large metal or glass bowl that has been lightly greased.
+Cover with a clean towel, turn OFF your oven, place inside, and allow to rise for 1-1½ hours or until doubled.

 - Once the dough has doubled, remove and gently deflate.
 Divide into 12 equal pieces.
-Roll into circles and place in a parchment lined 9x13 pan or ¼ baking sheet.
-Heat oven to 200 degrees.
+Roll into circles and place in a parchment-lined 9×13 pan or ¼ baking sheet.
+Heat oven to 200 degrees Fahrenheit (93 degrees Celsius).
 Generously butter the tops and sides of each roll.
-Place a clean kitchen towel over top.
+Place a clean kitchen towel over the top.
 Turn OFF your oven and place the covered rolls inside to rise for 1-1½ hours or until doubled.

-- Remove the rolls from the oven and turn ON your oven to 350 degrees.
+- Remove the rolls from the oven and turn ON your oven to 350 degrees Fahrenheit (177 degrees Celsius).
 Once heated, bake the rolls for 22-25 minutes or until the tops are golden brown in color.

 - Remove from the oven and brush with the remaining butter.
 (SEE NOTES)